paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 <a id="section-6045a"></a>
 ## § 6045A.
 Information required in connection with transfers of covered securities to brokers
-**(a) Furnishing of information** Every applicable person which transfers to a broker (as defined in section 6045(c)(1)) a security which is a covered security (as defined in section 6045(g)(3)) in the hands of such applicable person shall furnish to such broker a written statement in such manner and setting forth such information as the Secretary may by regulations prescribe for purposes of enabling such broker to meet the requirements of section 6045(g).
+**(a) Furnishing of information** Every applicable person which transfers to a broker (as defined in section 6045(c)(1)) a covered security (as defined in section 6045(g)(3)) in the hands of such applicable person shall furnish to such broker a written statement in such manner and setting forth such information as the Secretary may by regulations prescribe for purposes of enabling such broker to meet the requirements of section 6045(g).

 **(b) Applicable person** For purposes of subsection (a), the term “applicable person” means—